Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Usage in Kafka Connect

-Lightstreamer Kafka Connector is also available as _Connector plugin_ to be installed into _Kafka Connect_.
+Lightstreamer Kafka Connector is also available as _Sink Connector plugin_ to be installed into _Kafka Connect_.

 In this scenario, an instance of the Connector plugin acts as a [_Remote Adapter_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-remote) for the Lightstreamer server as depicted in the following picture: